babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Words.md

 - Create or modify a Microsoft Word mail merge data source for a document.
 - Preserve mail merge settings & data sources.

+## New Features in Version 20.2.0

+- Support for encrypted documents.
+- Supports Elliptic Curve Digital Signature Algorithm (ECDSA) signatures.
+- Supports field formats when `FieldMergingArgs.Text` is used.
+- Append `VBA` from one document to another using `Document.AppendDocument`.
+- Export `w:colFirst` and `w:colLast` properties of `bookmarkStart`.

+## Limitations and API Differences in Version 20.2.0

+Aspose.Words for C++ has some differences as compared to its equivalent .NET version of the API.
+The functionality that is not available in the current release is as follows:

+- Some cryptography features are not supported, i.e., it cannot verify and sign documents.
+- Downloading remote resources from the Internet.
+- Metered license.
+- Multipage TIFF format.
+- LINQ and Reporting features.
+- Limited support for database features - C++ does not have a common API for DB like .NET `System.Data`.
+- Only supports Microsoft Visual C++ version 2015 or higher and only for the x64 platform.

+For the detailed notes, please visit [Aspose.Words for CPP 20.2 Release Notes](https://docs.aspose.com/display/wordscpp/Aspose.Words+for+CPP+20.2+Release+Notes).

 ## Read & Write Word Processing Files

 **Microsoft Word:** DOC, DOT, DOCX, DOCM, DOTX, DOTM, RTF, FlatOPC, FlatOpcMacroEnabled, FlatOpcTemplate, FlatOpcTemplateMacroEnabled
 **WordprocessingML:** WordML
 **Web:** HTML, MHTML